Regional and Remote Aviation

 Funding Component 5

-Provides funding to improve the safety of airstrips in remote and isolated communities in Australia.
+Provides funding to improve the safety and access of airstrips in remote and isolated communities in Australia.

 Applicants wishing to discuss the progress of their application can contact the Department on 1300 768 578 or firstname.lastname@example.org.